nickpoison/tsa4/README.md

     - For example, with [Notepad++](https://notepad-plus-plus.org/) and [NpptoR](https://sourceforge.net/projects/npptor/files/npptor%20installer/), just change the file name to `textRcode.R` and you're off...
     - or use it in [VSCode](https://code.visualstudio.com/) (probably change the name to `textRcode.r` also) ...
     - or use it with [RStudio](https://www.rstudio.com/products/rstudio/download/#download) for all your business needs.
      - The stuff that used to be here is now in the folder Old_Stuff.

+  &#9940; Please note that RStudio and VSCode collect personal information.
+	See	 [RStudio policy guide](https://www.rstudio.com/about/privacy-policy/), especially 	the section on 'Information We Collect'.
+And see [VSCode policy guide](https://code.visualstudio.com/docs/getstarted/telemetry), which also tells you how to turn off sending usage data to Microsoft.

 ## astsa